restorecommerce/handlebars-helperized/README.md

 #  handlebars-helperized

-Opininated handlebars based templating engine for rendering e-mail like content.
+Opinionated handlebars based templating engine for rendering e-mail like content.

 The following helpers are injected by default: